anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 2. **Download Example Result**: We provide an example result using the 'sift sp' method.
 Download and extract it from [this link](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/results.rar).

+3. **Revisited Oxford and Paris datasets**: As the official link of oxford and paris is not availabel now, we provide an alternative [download link](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/revisitop.zip).

 ### Evaluation Steps

 1. Run `miou.py` in the `evaluation_code` directory to get mIoUs for each query.